akhilkommala/JATester/README.md

 # JATester
-## application programmed in java to create, modify, and take tests using short answer questions, multiple choice, and matching
+Application programmed in java to create, modify, and take tests using short answer questions, multiple choice, and matching